All guides

 1. Early Concept and Ideation Phase

-Through early usability tests and surveys, you can early on pinpoint user requirements, anticipations, and possible areas of frustration.
-Using this information as a baseline, you can initiate the design process with a strong basis for crafting a user-focused product that is even more user-friendly.
+Using this information as a baseline, you can initiate the design process with a strong basis for crafting a user-focused product.

 “Testing with one user early in the project is better than testing with 50 near the end.”